 And making those outdoor havens super pretty is a lot easier than you’d think, when you keep a few things in mind.

 Look at your overall space and ask yourself what you’d like to use it for.
 Potting and planting?
 Set up a potting table with hooks for your planting essentials along a back wall or fence.
+Additionally, a fence or back wall doesn’t have to be boring, dull colors.
+You can paint them any color you like, creating a more aesthetically pleasing outdoor area.
+If you didn’t want to paint, you could consider a composite fence instead.
+The sleek design of a composite fence can make your garden look more modern if that’s the look you’re going for.
 Grilling, dining, relaxing?
 Map out a few different zones based on your own needs.
 For this space, my sister and her husband wanted a place to relax and kick back, and another space to sit down for casual dinners on the deck.
+She wanted to get a patio installed after seeing the article ‘Patio of the Week: Inviting Terrace in Oregon Inspired by Italy‘, however, her husband wanted to keep the decking.
+If their budget wasn’t so restricted I would’ve sided with my sister but I think the deck works just fine at the minute.
+I told them if they wanted to get a patio installed, they should contact a landscaping company that would be able to help them with designs etc. It’s something for them to consider for the future though.

 See how I’ve broken the space into two separate zones?